mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-enemy worlds can expose ships to the dangers posed by close-orbit and airspace control command (COACC) spacecraft and atmospheric fighter craft and drones, as well as surface-to-space missiles and other anti- spacecraft weaponry, some of which might be protected in deep-site installations that are difficult to penetrate.
+enemy worlds can expose ships to the dangers posed by close-orbit and airspace control command (COACC) spacecraft and atmospheric fighter craft and drones, as well as surface-to-space missiles and other anti-spacecraft weaponry, some of which might be protected in deep-site installations that are difficult to penetrate.
 Ortillery gunners usually take a clinical approach to